Brazilian Navy: Revolt of the Lash

 In late 1910, a major rebellion known as the Revolt of the Lash, or Revolta da Chibata, broke out on four of the newest ships in the Brazilian Navy.
 The initial spark was provided on 21 November when Afro-Brazilian sailor Marcelino Rodrigues Menezes was brutally flogged 250 times for insubordination.
 Many Afro-Brazilian sailors were sons of former slaves, or were former slaves freed under the Lei Áurea (abolition) but forced to enter the navy.
 They had been planning a revolt for some time, and Menezes became the catalyst.
 Further preparations were needed, so the rebellion was delayed until 22 November.
 The crewmen of Minas Geraes, São Paulo, the twelve-year-old Deodoro, and the new Bahia quickly took their vessels with only a minimum of bloodshed: two officers on Minas Geraes and one each on São Paulo and Bahia were killed.

-The ships were well-supplied with foodstuffs, ammunition, and coal, and the only demand of mutineers—led by João Cândido Felisberto—was the abolition of "slavery as practiced by the Brazilian Navy".
+The ships were well-supplied with foodstuffs, ammunition, and coal, and the only demand of mutineers—led by João Cândido—was the abolition of "slavery as practiced by the Brazilian Navy".
 They objected to low pay, long hours, inadequate training for incompetent sailors, and punishments including bôlo (being struck on the hand with a ferrule) and the use of whips or lashes (chibata), which eventually became a symbol of the revolt.
 By 23 November, the National Congress had begun discussing the possibility of a general amnesty for the sailors.
 Senator Ruy Barbosa, long an opponent of slavery, lent a large amount of support, and the measure unanimously passed the Federal Senate on 24 November.
 The measure was then sent to the Chamber of Deputies.

 Humiliated by the revolt, naval officers and the president of Brazil were staunchly opposed to amnesty, so they quickly began planning to assault the rebel ships.
 The former believed such an action was necessary to restore the service's honor.
 Late on 24 November, the President ordered the naval officers to attack the mutineers.
 Officers crewed some smaller warships and the cruiser Rio Grande do Sul, Bahia's sister ship with ten 4.7 in guns.
-They planned to attack on the morning of 25 November, when the government expected the mutineers would return to Guanabara Bay.
+They planned to attack on the morning of 25 November, when the government expected that the mutineers would return to Guanabara Bay.
 When they did not return and the amnesty measure neared passage in the Chamber of Deputies, the order was rescinded.
 After the bill passed 125–23 and the president signed it into law, the mutineers stood down on 26 November.